 The Power of Parents

-Over the last 60 years, The Arc has grown and adapted to the changes that people with disabilities face across their life span.
-Through the decades, The Arc has seen several name changes, advocated for the passage of state and federal legislation on behalf of people with disabilities and established a broad network of state and local chapters that range from small voluntary groups to large, professional organizations.
+Through the decades, The Arc has advocated for the passage of state and federal legislation on behalf of people with disabilities and established a broad network of state and local chapters that range from small voluntary groups to large, professional organizations.

 Over the last several decades The Arc has been at the forefront of making change happen.
 Whether through advocacy or by supporting research efforts, The Arc leads the way.
 Here are just a few highlights!